Climate Resilient Home

 The City sewer system is designed to handle a certain storm volume, and storms larger than that may lead to sewer backup or overland flooding.

-The City has a number of initiatives underway to address this challenging problem.
-Here are a couple of the larger initiatives currently underway:
+The City has a number of initiatives underway or recently completed to address this challenging problem, including the following:

 A Homeowner's Reality